Lori loves a good punchline. She loves to spread humor to make people laugh and not take life too seriously.

 Hank let his head drop and blew out a long sigh.
 "Why don't we take a break.
 Let's get the barbecue going and we'll have some burgers and watermelon.
 Then we can come back to this."

 "Dustin, your interests are all over the place.
 Most of them are of no use to your future whatsoever.
-Two are in the UK, most are things you've not had any inclination towards, a few we're master's or doctorate degree programs, and I could go on and on.
+Most of them are things you've not had any inclination towards, a few we're master's or doctorate degree programs, and I could go on and on.
 College is serious business.
 It's not about fun and cool so let's rethink this.
 I've come up with a plan B: Go to a community college and get your basic prerequisites done and get your AA degree.
-You can take a few electives and perhaps in that time you'll have some idea of a realistic, useful major so you can transfer to a four year college or university.
+You can take a few electives and perhaps in that time you'll have some idea of a realistic, useful major so you can transfer to a four-year college or university.
 You may discover your true strengths which would direct you to majors in which those skills are necessary."

 Dustin's face was so forlorn you'd think he was forced to get a degree in toilet bowl science.
 "All right.
 But I get to choose my own electives."